 - you are growing cherry tomatoes

-In the Florida weave method, you use tomato stakes and twine to form a figure 8 pattern between the stakes and the tomato stem.
+In the Florida weave method, you use tomato stakes (or other posts) and twine to form a figure 8 pattern between the stakes and the tomato stem.
 Below is a demonstration of how I use the Florida Weave with my tomatoes:

 Here is another demonstration from MIGardener of how he uses the Florida Weave Method to stake several tomatoes using just two T-posts.